mini-kep/parser-rosstat-kep/README.md

 Concept
 -------

-This code allows to extract pandas dataframes from MS Word files from [Rosstat KEP publication][Rosstat] and save them as [CSV files][backend].
+The task is to extract pandas dataframes from MS Word files from [Rosstat KEP publication][Rosstat] and save them as [CSV files][backend].

 This code replaces a predecessor repo, [data-rosstat-kep](https://github.com/epogrebnyak/data-rosstat-kep), which could not handle vintages of macroeconomic data.

+We require Windows and Word installed to create table dumps from .doc files, but once done parsing CSV files can run on linux machine.

 Interface
 ---------